 THE CHALLENGE AND OPPORTUNITY

-More than 1 million Indiana jobs will be available over the next decade, and more than a third will be new jobs that do not exist today.
-It is estimated that 27,000 job openings per year require an industry-recognized certificate/certification in addition to a high school diploma.
+Over the next decade Indiana will need to fill more than 1 million jobs.
+Of those million jobs, more than a third will be new or growth occupations within the state.
+As the nature of work continues to change at an accelerated pace, the workforce will need new skills to meet the challenge at all levels of education.
+It is estimated that nearly 30,000 job openings per year will require an industry-recognized certificate/certification in addition to a high school diploma.
 Approximately 13,500 certificates are earned annually in Indiana in either high school or post-secondary, but only 9,200 of these certificates are in high-demand, high-wage (HDHW) fields.
-DWD has identified 109 occupations which align with many of these opportunities.
+DWD has identified more than 100 occupations which align with many of these opportunities.

-The vision is to create a series of networks around the State of Indiana driven by the needs of employers.
-These would include education and training providers committed to leveraging shared resources, teaching against the same set of skills and competencies, and serving all Hoosiers (including secondary students, post-secondary students, adult education students, and incumbent workers), while avoiding duplication of efforts and fostering collaboration around this work.
+Create a series of Innovation Networks throughout Indiana driven by the needs of employers.
+Innovation Networks are partnerships among local employers, educators, community organizations, workforce and economic development partners, and others all working in collaboration to align community education resources (K-12, career and technical education, adult education, higher education, and incumbent worker training programs) with the skill and talent needs of the area’s industries.
+These include education and training providers committed to leveraging shared resources, teaching against the same set of skills and competencies, and serving all Hoosiers (including secondary students, post-secondary students, adult education students, and incumbent workers), while avoiding duplication of efforts and fostering collaboration around this work.

 Click here for Round 1 and Round 2 information.